se-edu/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 <tip-box>

-:package: Let's assume the SUT has the following three inputs and you have selected the given values for testing:
+{{ icon_example }} Let's assume the SUT has the following three inputs and you have selected the given values for testing:

 SUT: `foo(p1 char, p2 int, p3 boolean)`